curtisivery/octopus/README.md

-# Project: Octopus - System Integrity Protocol
+# Project: Octopus Universal Interface - System Integrity Protocol

 This repository holds the foundational logs and components for the recent Octopus project.
 Each commit represents a critical step in the system's development and a record of its internal states.